 Benjamin Moore Advance

 Wondering what is the best paint for kitchen cabinets?
 Advance paint by Benjamin Moore combines the low VOCs of a water-based paint with the smoothness and durability of an oil-based paint in an alkyd-enhanced hybrid.
 Advance gives you a choice of finishes, including matte, satin, semi-gloss and high-gloss.
 For the best paint for kitchen cabinets, we recommend the satin finish which provides luster while retaining some ability to hide flaws.
 Professional painters like the way the paint smooths itself as it sets and the hard, washable, furniture-grade finish it provides.
-Benjamin Moore provides this tutorial video for best application practices.
+Benjamin Moore provides this tutorial video for best application practices and other painting tips.

 Sherwin-Williams Emerald Urethane Trim Enamel

 As one of Sherwin-Williams’ newest formulations, the Emerald line of water-based paints is described as “a finish that withstands wear and tear and goes on in fewer coats.”
 Emerald Urethane Trim Enamel comes highly recommended from professionals for painting and refacing kitchen cabinets, but they warn that using the wrong brushes and rollers or poor technique yields subpar results with spotty coverage and brush marks.
 Take your time and do it by the book when using this paint (including the appropriate cure time), and you’ll get professional results.
 Sheens run from satin to gloss.